Hirnbix/captain-holetooth/README.md

 ##Want to become part of the team?

 Feel free to contact me here.
-I need programmers all of the time :9 [Talents needed (Reddit page with lots of detail)](https://redd.it/57lr3o)
+I need programmers all of the time.

+[Talents needed (Reddit page with lots of detail)](https://redd.it/57lr3o)

 ##Not a programmer?